niallryan/Flask-Philo-SQLAlchemy/documentation/source/intro.rst

 don't include database access functionality by default because the main goal is to build small packages with only the required libraries for every application.
-The size of the final build is crucial for deployment in serverless environments, for this reason Flask-Philo-Core default environment is as mimimalistic as possible.
+The size of the final build is crucial for deployment in serverless environments, for this reason, Flask-Philo-Core's default environment is as mimimalistic as possible.

-Flask-Philo-SQLAlchemy is a Flask-Philo-Core extension that provides support to the `SQLAlchemy <https://docs.sqlalchemy.org>`_ library for those applications that required database access.
+Flask-Philo-SQLAlchemy is a Flask-Philo-Core extension that provides support for the `SQLAlchemy <https://docs.sqlalchemy.org>`_ library for those applications that require database access.

 Features